-MESSRS.
-MEYERS & MENGEL:-It is rumored that I have forsaken the ranks of the old renowned Democratic party, which gave me political birth, simany conviction of guilt, would be an unreasonable construction of the act, done so for my own private reasons. at this time) and for not attending al Legislature an intention not waran-Mass Meetings.
-I deem it imprudent and incompatible with the teachings It follows that the judgment of the Court below, upon the case stated, was the pulpit; neither do I feel disposed to carry politics into the sanctuary of the service, or to report to a provost mar- the Ruler of the Universe, nor to proshal, and not having been sentenced to the mulgate the truths of the Gospel from the stump, but to "render to Casar the the things that are Cæsar's."
+Oct.
+1, 1866.
+MESSRS, MEYERS & MENGEL:-It is rumored that I have forsaken the ranks of the old renowned Democratic party, which gave me political birth, simply because I discontinued the paper (I done so for my own private reasons, at this time) and for not attending Mass Meetings.
+I deem it imprudent and incompatible with the teachings It follows that the judgment of the of the Bible to occupy the stump and the pulpit; neither do I feel disposed to carry politics into the sanctuary of the Ruler of the Universe, nor to prothe service, or to report to a provost mar-the Ruler of the Universe, nor to pro-shal, and not having been sentenced to the mulgate the truths of the Gospel from the stump, but to "render to Cæsar the the things that are Cæsar's."
 I wish it understood that I will cease to support the principles of the Democratic party when God dethrones my reason to that degree that I can not distinguish right from wrong, and when my nerves are unstrung to disable me from carrying a ballot to its legal deposit.
-Then

-Democracy.
-Yours, &c., W. J. STATLER.
+Then The Supreme Court of Pennsylvania and not till then will I cease to exert Democracy.
+Yours, &c.,